spsphulse/My-Portfolio/_posts/2019-07-30-whats-going-on-amazon.md

 Last year, one of my broken earphones led me to a notorious bot culture on Amazon.
 I even wrote a Linkedin [article](https://www.linkedin.com/pulse/you-shop-amazon-absolutely-need-read-swapnil-phulse/) about it.
 It received decent attention at the time.
 I thought about expanding on the project and doing similar analysis for other low-cost products.
 But as always, life happened, other things took over and I completely forgot about it.

-**Fast forward to last weekend:**  Recently I have been overwhelmed with multiple projects (at work as well as my own side gigs).
+**Fast forward to last weekend:**  Recently I have been overwhelmed with multiple projects (at work as well as my own side projects).
 So I was looking for some way to manage everything efficiently.
 After finding that **'Getting Things Done(GTD) by David Allen'** was mentioned in multiple HN discussions as well as reddit posts on a few self-help subs, I decided to buy it on Amazon.

 ![GTD book on amazon](https://raw.githubusercontent.com/spsphulse/My-Portfolio/master/images/amz_gtd_images/1.PNG)